 The bill amends the licensure requirements for electrical inspectors in Arkansas, specifically updating the eligibility criteria for applicants.
 It introduces new qualifications, allowing individuals to apply for licensure if they are a Master electrician, Journeyman electrician, or hold specific certifications from the International Code Council or the Arkansas Fire Training Academy, along with required employment experience.
 The new language specifies that applicants must have varying lengths of experience depending on their certification level, ranging from six months to two years in relevant positions.

-Additionally, the bill modifies the application process by removing previous requirements for proof of employment with the state or a political subdivision as an electrical inspector.
-Instead, it now requires proof of licensure or certification as an electrician, along with payment of a license fee not exceeding fifty dollars.
-These changes aim to streamline the application process and broaden the pool of qualified candidates for electrical inspector licensure in Arkansas.
+Additionally, the bill modifies the application process by removing previous requirements for proof of employment with the state or a political subdivision and instead mandates proof of licensure or certification as an electrician or relevant inspector.
+It retains the requirement for payment of a license fee, which is capped at fifty dollars.
+These changes aim to streamline the licensure process and broaden the pool of qualified candidates for electrical inspectors in Arkansas.

 Old version SB445 V3 - 4-10-2025 09:47 AM: 17-55-101(b), 17-55-101